in-practice/challenge/README.md

 # Assumptions
 1 - Sorting is allowed only for one field at a time.

-2 - Price range should be provided both (min,max) or nothing

-3 - Date range should be provided both (checkin,checkout) or nothing
+2 - Date range should be provided both (checkin,checkout) or nothing

-4 - All information is returned from the endpoint with no null values.
+3 - All information is returned from the endpoint with no null values.

 # Environment Prerequisites